 - Don’t heat your oat milk.
 This homemade oat milk is great in tea or coffee or over cereal.
 However, it’s not great heated as it tends to get quite thick and clumpy when you heat it.
 So you can add it to hot drinks and that’s fine, but don’t heat it up before adding it to hot drinks.

 A reader commented that they add it to pancake batter to create a nuttier tasting version (awesome idea, thanks Susan!).

 You can also use the pulp to make cookies.
 I found a great recipe for Chocolate Chip Oatmeal Pulp Cookies that does exactly this.

 This recipe doesn’t result in a huge amount of leftover pulp so you’re also fine to just throw it away unless that is something that goes against the grain for you.
-If that’s the case then bake some cookies or throw it into some pancakes!
+If that’s the case then bake some cookies or throw it into some pancakes.

-Keep it in the fridge where it will stay fresh for up to 5 days.
+Keep it stored in the fridge where it will stay fresh for up to 5 days.
 Shake it up before use as it tends to separate in the fridge, don’t worry this is normal, give it a good shake and enjoy.

 Homemade Oat Milk

 - Add all the ingredients to your blender and blend until well blended.
 Don't blend for more than 1 minute.